 18. DIY Book Safe

-You’ve read the book repeatedly, and you’re thinking of other ways to make it useful.
-Here’s a trick.
-Convert it into a book safe instead.
+You’ve read a book repeatedly and you’re thinking of other ways to make it useful.
+Here’s a trick: convert it into a book safe instead.
 Even if it’s our own room, we can’t help but bring other people over, which means they can scan the room and easily locate our valuables.

 To avoid your valuables being a prank target, keep them inside a book instead.
 Just draw a square or rectangle on the book, and cut it with a heavy-duty cutter tool.
 Voila, instant safe!

 I’ve seen earrings and bracelets as fun crafts your teen can create, but another piece of jewelry you can add to the mix is wooden rings.
 This is the perfect craft if you have an older teen who wants to work on a more advanced project.
 Tools like a hand saw and a drill will be used for this task.

 Wooden rings are rustic but elegant accessories.
 Some jewelers actually sell them, and there are even men’s wedding rings and men’s wedding bands that are crafted from real wood.
 For people who like the outdoors, wooden rings are a unique expression of that.

 To make your clay jewelry holder, you will have to shape your clay ball.
 Place the shaped clay on a mold, and cut the uneven edges before allowing them to dry.
 You can also store your friendship bracelets in this clay jewelry holder.